-We have some 30 volunteers who contribute many hours of their time every month to supporting Forward Leeds.
+We have almost 50 volunteers who contribute many hours of their time every month to supporting Forward Leeds.

 Our volunteers are key to us delivering an effective and successful service.
 We have a wide range of volunteer roles available and we are always looking for people to share their skills and experience.

 People who spend time volunteering with Forward Leeds are treated with respect and are considered very much part of our team.
 We couldn’t do our work with our volunteers.

 We can offer great volunteering opportunities which are fulfilling and rewarding and which can lead to paid employment with us or elsewhere.